About Metta Pets

 Certified in Veterinary Acupuncture

-Dr. Bannink grew up in Rochester, Michigan, where she lives now with her life-loving pooch, Emerald, and her adoring and supportive husband, Dan, who is a Doctor of Physical Therapy.
+Dr. Bannink grew up in Rochester, Michigan, area where she lives now with her life-loving pooch, Emerald, and her adoring and supportive husband, Dan, who is a Doctor of Physical Therapy.
 She received her Bachelor of Arts degree in Biology from Hope College in 1998.
 She graduated from Michigan State University’s College of Veterinary Medicine in 2002.
 She then completed an internship in small animal medicine and surgery at Garden State Veterinary Specialists New Jersey, and an internship and residency in medical oncology at Animal Cancer and Imaging Center in Rochester Hills, Michigan.
 She became a Diplomate of the American College of Veterinary Internal Medicine, sub-specialty in Oncology, in 2008.
 Dr. Bannink was certified in veterinary acupuncture through IVAS in 2007 and has completed multiple advanced training courses in Veterinary Chinese Herbology including obtaining a Graduate Diploma in Veterinary Chinese Herbal Medicine through the College of Integrative Veterinary Therapies (CIVT).

 She practices Integrative Oncology with Classical Chinese Veterinary Medicine at Oakland Veterinary Referral Services in Bloomfield Hills, Michigan.
 Dr. Bannink is a CIVT faculty member and lectures to international audiences about integrating conventional cancer therapies with Chinese Herbal Medicine in veterinary cancer treatment.
 She is also a contributing lecturer for A Time to Heal Classical Chinese Herbal Medicine courses and a member of the organizing committee for the American College of Veterinary Botanical Medicine (ACVBM).
 She received an award for Outstanding Contribution to Clinical Practice from the Southeastern Veterinary Medical Association in 2017.